phumlaninyati/ancoTest/README.md

 # ancoTest
-This is  test for a magento developer role
+This is a test for a magento developer role

 Download Folder ancoTest